fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 Another session that hit close to home was Kira Vibe Jespersen's talk on sound and sleep.
 Hospitals are, ironically, terrible places to rest.
 Alarms blare.
 Carts rattle.
 Conversations echo.
 And patients, who desperately need sleep to heal, lie awake through it all.

 Kira's research digs into how we can mitigate this.
 Active noise cancellation for hospital rooms?
 Ambient soundscapes designed to mask disruptive noise?
 It sounds futuristic, but the technology exists.
-The question is whether hospitals—operating on razor-thin margins—will invest in it.
+The question is whether hospitals, operating on razor-thin margins, will invest in it.

 I kept thinking about that Jakarta ICU.
 The nurses we interviewed afterward all said the same thing: "You get used to it."
 But should you *have* to*?
 What if we designed healthcare environments where acoustic stress wasn't just accepted as collateral damage?